The website that explores what happens when Multiple Sclerosis attacks a funny bone and misses!

 I hope you will join me here as I use my blog to periodically make fun of something new in my MS world.

-Some of the pages you wil find on my site are-
+Some of the other pages you will find on my site are-

 Laugh Lines lists funny quotes by folks known and unknown; quotes we MS’er’s will be able to appreciate.

 To keep me from crying and screaming, I started jotting down all the crazy things that were happening to me.
 They have turned into a book in progress.
 Check out some of writings on the MS Madness Excerpts page.

 Multiple Sclerosis is a chronic disease that can be painful, terrifying, frustrating, and debilitating.
 But every once in a while, it can also be funny.